mohimali/docker/kafka/kafka-with-zookeeper/README.md

 # Setup kafka
-A quick and easy way to set up kafka locally
+A quick and easy way to set up kafka locally.

 ## Start kafka container
 ```